Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/verbose static assert.md

 verbose_static_assert\<typename T, template\<typename> typename msgTemplate, tempalte\<typename> typename msgTranslator><br>
 Where typename T is a metaprogramming function that is being asserted.<br>
 Where msgTemplate is an incomplete templated type that serves as the instructions to create an error message based on T.<br>
-Where msgTranslator is an incomplete templated type that will transform the template parameters for T into a verbose_static_assertNS:: VSA_template_parameter_pack_data.<br>
+Where msgTranslator is an incomplete templated type that will transform the template parameters for T into a verbose_static_assertNS::VSA_template_parameter_pack_data.<br>

 Requirements for template parameters:<br>
 - typename T must have a member value, of a type that can be implicitly converted to bool, named 'value'.<br>